Investment Management

 - Retirement lifestyle goal setting

-- Housing transition (downsize, CCRC, relocation) planning
+- Housing transition (downsize, relocation, retirement community) planning

 - Roth vs. traditional contribution decisions

-- Annual tax return review — observation report highlighting planning opportunities
+- Annual tax return review

 - Marginal-bracket analysis to inform timing of income and deductions